With new vulnerabilities around every corner, it's time to put your penetration testing on auto-pilot.

 What is a penetration test?

-A penetration test is a simulated attack against your network or systems by a security pro – sometimes known as an ethical hacker – to uncover vulnerabilities in your infrastructure.
+penetration test is a simulated attack against your network or systems by a security pro – sometimes known as an ethical hacker – to uncover vulnerabilities in your infrastructure.
 Their goal is to find out where and how a real hacker might enter and exploit your network, so you can fix any weaknesses before a real attack occurs.

 Think of it like a bank hiring someone to try to break into their building and access the vault.
-If the ‘burglar’ succeeds, the bank can see how and where they need to tighten their security controls to prevent a real breach.
-Insights provided by the test can then be used to tune up their security policies and patch detected vulnerabilities.
+If the ‘burglar' succeeds, the bank can see how and where they need to tighten their security controls to prevent a real breach.
+Insights provided by the penetration test can then be used to tune up their security policies and patch detected vulnerabilities.

-Manual vs. automated testing
+Manual vs. automated pentesting

 Not all vulnerabilities are created equal, while some can be detected automatically, some need the discerning eye (and mind) of a human to spot.
 For that reason, penetration tests involve a range of activities, some of which are manual and some of which can be automated.

-While pen-testers use a huge variety of tools to speed up their work, one type of tool in particular is designed to automate all of the vulnerabilities that can be discovered easily by machine; these are called “vulnerability scanners”.
+While penetration testers use a huge variety of tools to speed up their work, one type of tool in particular is designed to automate all of the vulnerabilities that can be discovered easily by machine; these are called “vulnerability scanners”.
 Often when people go searching for an “automated penetration testing tool” what they are really looking for is a vulnerability scanner that is easy to use and can help them cover the important gap in between annual pen-tests.

-A simple example of the difference would be that a vulnerability scanner might easily spot that the version of web server you are using has known security weaknesses, simply by looking at the version number and comparing it with lists of known vulnerabilities.
+A simple example of the difference would be that vulnerability scanning might easily spot that the version of web server you are using has known security weaknesses, simply by looking at the version number and comparing it with lists of known vulnerabilities.
 While a pen-tester is more likely to find a more complex logic flaw like an online shopping cart that lets you add items and not pay for them.

 If you’d like to get a deeper understanding, have a read of this blog post on the differences between vulnerabilities and penetration testing.

-Which pentesting tools do I need?
+Which penetration testing tools do I need?

 This depends on what you want to achieve.
-Typically, we see two scenarios when people are looking for a penetration testing tool: they’re either businesses looking to automate their security efforts and get continuous protection, or pentesting professionals looking for specific tools to get their work done faster.
-As these tools require more expertise, in this article we’ll focus first on what you can automate with little or no previous security knowledge.
+Typically, we see two scenarios when people are looking for a penetration testing tool: they're either businesses looking to automate their security efforts and get continuous protection, or pen testing professionals looking for specific tools to get their work done faster.
+As these tools require more expertise, in this article we'll focus first on what you can automate with little or no previous security knowledge.

 Most companies are unlikely to have the time or expertise to use most professional penetration testing tools, as only the largest companies have penetration testers in-house.
 But many tasks, like detecting known software flaws, misconfigurations, missing security patches or unintended exposure to the internet, can easily be automated.